AkramSher/KinderSlides/replit.md

 ## Overview

 KinderSlides is a Flask web application that automatically generates educational PowerPoint presentations for kindergarten students.
-The application creates visually appealing slides with images and text covering topics like ABC letters, numbers, shapes, and colors.
-It integrates with the Pixabay API to fetch appropriate child-friendly images for each topic.
+The application creates visually appealing slides with images and text covering both predefined topics (ABC letters, numbers, shapes, and colors) and custom user-defined topics.
+It integrates with the Pixabay API to fetch appropriate child-friendly images for each topic, making it flexible for any kindergarten curriculum needs.

 ## User Preferences